-The routes for the 2017 Macmillan Dorset Bike Ride are now confirmed.
+The routes for the 2018 Macmillan Dorset Bike Ride will be confirmed soon.

 All rides start and finish from Corfe Mullen Recreation Ground Badbury View Road

 The 10 mile ride is ideal for the young and not so young.
 This ride consists of a mixture of country lanes, cycle paths and local roads, there are just a couple of right turns which can be taken with care.
-Start Time 10:00.
-Late Entry Fee £15
+Start Time 09:45 Standard Entry Fee £15

 The 25 mile ride will follow the River Stour to Tarrant Crawford and then head south for the ride through Charborough Park.
 Start Time 09:30 Standard Entry Fee £15